-- To pay all retirement allowances provided by State pension law to the System's retirees and their beneficiaries in an accurate and timely manner. - To effectively communicate with all retirement plan participants to inform them about the benefits provided by the System, and to educate them about planning and preparing for all aspects of their future retirement. - To implement an automated, comprehensive and integrated pension administration and electronic document management system.
+• To pay all retirement allowances provided by State pension law to the System's retirees and their beneficiaries in an accurate and timely manner.

+• To effectively communicate with all retirement plan participants to inform them about the benefits provided by the System, and to educate them about planning and preparing for all aspects of their future retirement.

-Budget Implications:
+To implement an automated, comprehensive and integrated pension administration and electronic document management system.

-This major initiative will require the resources of multiple vendors and additional personnel.
-Funds were provided in the FY2018 to begin this initiative.
+Budget Implications: This major initiative will require the resources of multiple vendors and additional personnel.
+Contracts were executed and funds were provided in the FY2018 to begin this initiative, and in FY2019 to continue the project.